Chart Color Schemes

 Keilor East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Keilor East's housing structure, as per the latest Census, consisted of 80.6% houses and 19.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Keilor East's dwelling structures, as per the latest Census, consisted of 80.6% houses and 19.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 75.8% houses and 24.2% other dwellings.
-Home ownership in Keilor East was at 47.3%, with the remaining dwellings either mortgaged (33.5%) or rented (19.1%).
-The median monthly mortgage repayment was $2,167, aligning with Melbourne metro's average.
-The median weekly rent figure was recorded as $406, compared to Melbourne metro's $410.
-Nationally, Keilor East's median monthly mortgage repayments were higher at $2,167 versus the Australian average of $1,863, while rents were also higher at $406 compared to the national figure of $375.
+Home ownership in Keilor East was at 47.3%, similar to Melbourne metro's level, with the rest being mortgaged (33.5%) or rented (19.1%).
+The median monthly mortgage repayment in Keilor East was $2,167, matching Melbourne metro's average, while median weekly rent was $406, compared to Melbourne metro's $2,167 and $410 respectively.
+Nationally, Keilor East's mortgage repayments were higher than the Australian average of $1,863, with rents exceeding the national figure of $375.

 Frequently Asked Questions - Housing